IbrahimSobh/llms/README.md

 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+[BERT](https://arxiv.org/abs/1810.04805) is a transformers model pre-trained on a large corpus of English data in a self-supervised fashion.
+This means it was pre-trained on the raw texts only, with no humans labeling them in any way with an automatic process to generate inputs and labels from those texts.
+More precisely, it was pretrained with two objectives:
+1. Masked language modeling (**MLM**): taking a sentence, the model randomly masks 15% of the words in the input then run the entire masked sentence through the model and has to predict the masked words.
+This is different from traditional recurrent neural networks (RNNs) that usually see the words one after the other, or from autoregressive models like GPT which internally masks the future tokens.
+It allows the model to learn a bidirectional representation of the sentence.
+2. Next sentence prediction (**NSP**): the model concatenates two masked sentences as inputs during pretraining.
+Sometimes they correspond to sentences that were next to each other in the original text, sometimes not.
+The model then has to predict if the two sentences were following each other or not.

-In this example, we are going to use pre-trained **BERT** model for the sentiment analysis task.
+In this example, we are going to use a pre-trained **BERT** model for the sentiment analysis task.

-1. Baseline bidirectional LSTM model (accuracy = 70%)
+1. Baseline bidirectional LSTM model (accuracy = 65%)
-2. Use BERT as a feature extractor using only [CLS] feature (accuracy = 82%)
+2. Use BERT as a feature extractor using only [CLS] feature (accuracy = 81%)
 3. Use BERT as a feature extractor for the sequence representation (accuracy = 85%)

 ```